AlonaBachenko/devdocs/general/projects/directoryrestructure/index.md

 The initial change for this issue is simply to move all current code into a new `public` directory.

-This initial change can be summarised wi th the following change:
+This initial change can be summarised with the following change:

 ```bash title="Move all content into the new 'public' directory"
 rm -rf public